Pediatric Dental Residency Program

 Description

-The residency program in Pediatric Dentistry is a hospital-based clinical program with didactic courses provided through the faculty of Children’s Wisconsin, the Medical College of Wisconsin, and Marquette University.
-The program prides itself in a unique commitment to continuity of care.
-Each resident follows a specific patient pool during their two years of training and completes comprehensive care for each of those patients.
+The residency program in Pediatric Dentistry is hospital-based with didactic courses provided through the faculty of Children’s Wisconsin, the Medical College of Wisconsin, and Marquette University.
+The program prides itself on a unique commitment to continuity of care.
+Each resident follows a specific patient pool during their two years of training.

 Patient Profile